SOMC Housing – Frequently Asked Questions (FAQ)

 What’s included in the rent?

-• Fully furnished private or shared room
+• Fully furnished private or shared bedroom

 • All utilities (electric, gas, water, trash)

-• High-speed internet and streaming access
+• High-speed internet and shared streaming access

-• Basic linens
+• Basic linens and furnishings

 Where are the homes located?

-Our properties are in safe, transit-accessible neighborhoods in the City of Chicago.
-Exact addresses are shared with approved applicants and referring agencies.
+Exact addresses are shared only with approved applicants and referring agencies.

 Is SOMC a transitional housing program?

-🔹 Referrals & Move-In
+🔹 Referrals & Leasing

 Can youth apply directly, without an agency?